Frequently Asked Questions

-Expat Care is a unity of 8 psychologists (an online platform) advertising their services to clients.
+Expat Care is a unification of 7 psychologists (via online platform) advertising their services to clients.
 Legally we are not a company.
-We are a community of professionals in private practices sharing a common goal: help clients through mental health services using their native language.
+We are a community of professionals in private practices sharing a common goal: to help clients through mental health services using their native language.

-Each psychologist present on our home page is a private practitioner with a separate practice.
-To choose a psychologist, you can search for psychologists by special interests such as “Children Psychology” or “Couples Psychology” through the Services tab or check the home page https://expatcare.org/ for one who speaks your native language.
-For more information on each psychologist, click on them to see who they are and check out their website or social media for more details.
+Each psychologist available on our home page is a private practitioner with multiple services.
+To choose a psychologist, you can search by a specific practice such as “Children Psychology” or “Couples Psychology” through the Services tab or check the home page https://expatcare.org/ for one that speaks your native language.
+For more information on each psychologist, click on their name to see who they are and/or visit their website or social media for more important details.

-To contact a psychologist, click on them at https://expatcare.org/ to open their profile and contact them in their preferred means of contact, either by email, phone or through social media.
+To contact a psychologist, click on their name at https://expatcare.org/, open their profile and contact them via their preferred means, either by email, phone or through social media.

-Like many expat psychologists in private practices across the Netherlands, our services are not covered by basic Dutch healthcare insurance (basisverzekering).
-However, some sessions can be covered by your employer or your insurance company.
-After choosing a psychologist, talk to them about this option to see how you can discuss it with your employer or your insurance company.
+Like many expat psychologists in private practices across the Netherlands, your services are not covered by basic Dutch healthcare insurance (basisverzekering).
+However, some sessions can be covered by your employer or insurance company.
+After choosing a psychologist, talk to them about these options to see how you can best discuss it with your employer or insurance company.

-Expat Care is not a company.
-Therefore we do not employ psychologists.
+Expat Care is not a registered company.
+Therefore, we do not employ psychologists.
 At the moment, we are not looking to increase our team.
-However you can send us a message and we will let you know if there’s a way to contribute to the platform or join us for our Expat Psychologists monthly brunch.
+However, you can send us a message and we will let you know if there’s a way for you to contribute to the platform or join us for our Expat Psychologists monthly brunch.

-We can give you some legislative, payroll, etc. tips about how to be a self-employed psychologist in the Netherlands.
+We can give you some legislative, payroll and other tips regarding being a self-employed psychologist in the Netherlands.
 However, note that we are not professional counselors.
-If you need advice, send us an email for more information on how we can help with your particular case.
+If you need advice, send us an email for more information on how we can best help with your particular case.